 By Andrew Edgecliffe-Johnson

-We know from experience that executives prioritise what they are paid to prioritise, so anyone wondering whether they will live up to their recent promises on taking diversity more seriously should look at the compensation section of companies’ annual reports.
+We know from experience that executives prioritize what they are paid to prioritize, so anyone wondering whether they will live up to their recent promises on taking diversity more seriously should look at the compensation section of companies’ annual reports.

 Farient Advisors, a compensation and governance consultancy, has done just that for the S&P 500, finding that just 59 companies mentioned diversity and/or inclusion in their executive pay plans last year, typically as a metric to which short-term incentives were tied.